m4r35n357/ODE-Playground/README.md

 ```

 ## tsm.py Parameter reference
-tsm.py is a long "if" statement containing a "zoo" of pre-programmed ODE systems.
+tsm.py comprises a long "if" statement containing a "zoo" of pre-programmed ODE systems.
-For Python, the first parameter is a string identifying the ODE, so numbers here refer only to the numeric parameters.

 Parameter | Meaning
 ----------|-----------